Password (American game show): Bonus round

-The original verison of the show featured one of the first bonus rounds for a television game show, known as the "Lightning Round".
+The original version of the show featured one of the first bonus rounds for a television game show, known as the "Lightning Round".
 The celebrity of the winning team was given five passwords, and attempted to convey each one to his or her teammate within 60 seconds.
 Each correctly guessed word was worth $50.

-On the 2022 version, the bonus round is played with ten passwords, each starting with consecutive letters of the alphabet.
-This format was previously used as the bonus round of both Password Plus and Super Password.
-The winning contestant is given 60 seconds to attempt conveying all ten passwords to the celebrities.
-During the first 30 seconds, the contestant plays with one of the two celebrity partners, after which point the clock pauses, the other celebrity takes over, and the round continues.
-If an illegal clue is given, that password is discarded and replaced with another one beginning with the same letter.
-Each correctly guessed password is worth $1,000, with a grand prize of $25,000 if all are correctly guessed.
+On the 2022 version, the bonus round is played with 10 passwords, each starting with consecutive letters of the alphabet.
+The winning contestant is given a combined 60 seconds to attempt conveying all ten passwords to the celebrities.
+During the first 30 seconds, the contestant plays with one of the two celebrity partners, after which point the other celebrity takes over, and the round continues from the remaining letters including any that were passed earlier by the contestant.
+If an illegal clue is given with the first celebrity guesser, that password is discarded and replaced with another one beginning with the same letter.
+If an illegal clue is given with the second celebrity guesser, the player is forfeited from winning the grand prize but still get money for how many of the remaining unpenalized passwords guessed correctly.
+Each correctly guessed password is worth $1,000, with a grand prize of $25,000 if they all are correctly guessed.

+If the contestant fails to get all 10, they are given a final password and will convey a clue to the two celebrities.
+The celebrities deliberate and give the host what they think is the answer.
+A correct answer doubles the money earned by the contestant.

 Contestants

 On the CBS daytime version, contestants played two matches, win or lose, with each game awarding $100 to the winner.
 For most of the CBS nighttime version's first year, the same two players stayed for the entire show, playing as many matches as time allowed with each player guaranteed at least $100.
 However, after three contestants managed to break the $1,000 mark, this practice was changed in November 1962 to having two new contestants play each game (generally, three pairs of contestants competed in the course of each show), with winning contestants receiving $250 and losers receiving a consolation prize (usually $50).

-Early on in the ABC version, contestants played a single-elimination game; winning contestants could stay until they were either defeated or won a maximum of 10 games, thus retiring them as undefeated champions.
+Early on in the ABC version the contestants played a single-elimination game with the winning contestants could stay until they were either defeated or won a maximum of 10 games, thus retiring them as undefeated champions.
 Later on, the limit was dropped, and champions stayed on the show until defeated.
 From 1973 onward, games are played to a best of three format.